-When Your Client Faces a Texas Alcohol Law Issue, You Need Specialized Counsel
+When Your Client Faces a Texas Alcohol Law Issue, You Need Specialized Counsel.

-Texas alcohol law isn’t something you can learn in a weekend.
+Texas alcohol law isn't something you can learn in a weekend.
 The three-tier system, tied-house rules, TABC enforcement patterns, and legislative nuances require deep regulatory expertise—the kind that comes from working inside the agency.
+I can bring that institutional knowledge to your clients.

-I spent five years as General Counsel at the Texas Alcoholic Beverage Commission.
-I drafted the rules and policies.
-I implemented the legislation.
-I defended the agency in high-stakes litigation.
-I led the attorneys and investigators who conduct the enforcement actions.
+From 2017 to 2022, I served as General Counsel at the Texas Alcoholic Beverage Commission — five years of immersive regulatory work that gave me insights no outside practitioner can match.
+I drafted the rules and policies still governing enforcement today.
+I coordinated with the Office of Attorney General on every major case.
+I led the attorneys and investigators who conduct enforcement actions.

 Chambers-Recognized Expertise